 Mundane Utility: Billie uses her gravity-warping "flight" powers constantly, she hardly even walks anymore.
 Phase has come up with a list of mundane utilities for Billie's powers, including repairing satellites in orbit and operating nuclear power plants from the inside.

-Nice Guy: Billie's actually one of the nicest people you're likely to meet at Whateley.
+Nice Guy: Billie's actually one of the nicest people you're likely to meet at Whateley, second only to Aquerna in that regard.
 She probably had the least amount of personal issues on Team Kimba after Lancer and Toni, until the incident that sent her into a Heroic BSOD.

 Nice Job Breaking It, Hero: Bill's brother gave him what he thought was a food that induced hypnosis.
 It set the kitchen on fire, nearly killed Bill and ended up drawing the Star Stalker to him.